This site has been updated with new information as of 5-14-20.

 If you would prefer to have your masks picked up, you may call or text Gina at (262)424-7640

 Sew Much More; 2140 W Saint Paul Avenue in Waukesha.
-Even though the store is closed, they are accepting masks in a box in front of the store, Monday – Friday, from 10 – 2 .
-Wendy recently told me that if you are running low on fabric (LOL) or have a need for a specific print (ie. patriotic), you may call the store and they will bring your order out to you curbside.
+Even though the store is closed, they are accepting masks in a box in front of the store, Monday – Saturday, from 9-5 .
+If you are running low on fabric or other supplies, you may call the store and they will bring your order out to you curbside.
 (262) 547-7774

 “These masks are clean but not sanitized.
 They are meant to be washed daily and reused over and over again.
 Machine wash in warm water in a lingerie bag.
 Then tumble dry on medium heat.
 If you don’t have a lingerie bag, then hand wash with warm water and laundry detergent (the detergent is the important part).
 You may need a warm iron to press pleats and restore shape after taking out of the dryer.”